Truck: Damage to pavement

-Motor truck cargo insurance protects the transporter for his responsibility in the event of damaged or lost freight.
-The policy is purchased with a maximum load limit per vehicle.
-Cargo insurance coverage limits can range from $10,000 to $100,000 or more.
-Pricing for this insurance is mainly dependent on the type of cargo being hauled.

 Safety

 Trucking accidents

 In 2002 and 2004, there were over 5,000 fatalities related to trucking accidents in the United States.
 The trucking industry has since made significant efforts in increasing safety regulations.
 In 2008, the industry had successfully lowered the fatality rate to just over 4,000 deaths, but trucking accidents are still an issue that causes thousands of deaths and injuries each year.
 Approximately 6,000 trucking accident fatalities occur annually in the United States.
 Fatalities are not the only issue caused by trucking accidents.
 Here are some of the environmental issues that arise with trucking accidents: